New and Improved Spanning Ratios for Yao Graphs: Spanning ratio of Yk , for odd k

 This completes the proof for the upper bound.
 Next, we prove a lower bound on the spanning ratio.

-\begin{theorem} $Y_5$ has spanning ratio at least $2.87$. \end{theorem} \begin{proof} The inductive proof of the upper bound on the spanning ratio of $Y_5$ suggests a possible construction for a lower bound.
-It is based on recursively attaching the ``lattice'' shown in Fig.~\ref{fig:yao5}b to pairs of non-adjacent points (e.g., pairs $\{a,d'\}, \{b,c'\}, \{c',d'\}$ in Fig.~\ref{fig:yao5}b).
-This recursion-based construction results in a ``fractal'' starting from the pair $\{a,b\}$ ($\{u,v\}$ in Fig.~\ref{fig:frac-4a}).
-However, the growth of the fractal is limited by collisions of neighboring fractal branches that create shortcuts to the paths, as shown in the circled area of Fig.~\ref{fig:frac-4a}.
+\begin{theorem} $Y_5$ has spanning ratio at least $2.87$. \end{theorem} \begin{proof} The inductive proof of the upper bound on the spanning ratio of $Y_5$ suggests a construction for a lower bound.
+It is based on recursively attaching the ``lattice cross'' shown in Figure~\ref{fig:yao5}b to pairs of non-adjacent points (e.g., pairs $\{a,d'\}, \{b,c'\}, \{c',d'\}$ in Figure~\ref{fig:yao5}b).
+This recursive construction results in a fractal-like shape, starting from the pair $\{a,b\}$ (see Figure~\ref{fig:frac-4a}).
+However, the growth of the fractal is limited by collisions of neighboring fractal branches that create shortcuts to the paths, as shown in the circled area of Figure~\ref{fig:frac-4a}.
 This construction yields a spanning ratio of 2.66.

 We adjust the shape of the fractal to increase the spanning ratio.
-In Fig.~\ref{fig:frac-4b}, we obtain a spanning ratio of more than 2.87 by equalizing the length of all shortest paths between \mbox{$u$ and $v$}.
+In Figure~\ref{fig:frac-4b}, we obtain a spanning ratio of more than 2.87 by equalizing the length of all shortest paths between \mbox{$a$ and $b$}.
+The coordinates for the points in Figure~\ref{fig:frac-4b} can be found in Appendix~\ref{app:LB-coordinates}. \end{proof}